-Finding the right coverage
+Finding the right term life insurance coverage

 It’s easier than ever to secure high quality and affordable term life insurance coverage.
 You can apply for a policy entirely online, and, if approved, start coverage today.
-Yes, you can even accomplish this from your couch, in your pajamas.
+Yes, you can even accomplish this from your couch in your pajamas.

-Top quality coverage is essential
+Top quality term life insurance coverage is essential

 A policy is only as good as the paper it’s written on, so before buying one, check to make sure the ratings are up to your (hopefully high) standards.

-(P.S. our Haven Term policy is issued by MassMutual, which has earned A.M.
+(P.S.
+Our Haven Term policy is issued by MassMutual, which has earned A.M.
 Best’s top rating of A++*.)

 Even the American dream needs some protection

-Whether it’s a condo, a co-op, or a place in the suburbs with a lawn to mow on Saturday mornings, your home is more than just four walls and a roof.
+Whether it’s a condo, a co-op or a place in the suburbs with a lawn to mow on Saturday mornings, your home is more than just four walls and a roof.
 Even if it’s a work in progress or a starter home that you plan to sell in a few years, protecting your investment is a must.